adlnet/xAPI-Spec/xAPI.md

 <a name="tcapi"/>
 __Tin Can API (TCAPI)__: The previous name of the API defined in this document.

+__URI__: Uniform Resource Identifier.
+A unique identifier which may be a URL.
+This should be a full absolute URI including a scheme.
+Relative URIs should not be used.
+URLs should be defined within a domain controlled by the person creating the URL.

 <a name="statement"/>
 #4.0 Statement